phyzhenli/AM/README.md

 #### generated multipliers

-The multipliers are generated for an adaptive least mean square (LMS)-based finite impulse response (FIR) filter with signed 16-bit multiplications.
+The multipliers are generated for an adaptive least mean square (LMS)-based finite impulse response (FIR) filter.

 ## ApproxFlow